Linuxfabrik/lfops/roles/fangfrisch/README.md

 ## Mandatory Requirements

 * A Python virtual environment `/opt/python-venv/clamav-fangfrisch/` with `fangfrisch` installed.
 This can be done using the [linuxfabrik.lfops.python_venv](https://github.com/linuxfabrik/lfops/tree/main/roles/python_venv) role.
+* On Rocky 9+, the EPEL and the CRB Repo ("Code Ready Builder") need to be enabled to be able to install `python3-virtualenv`.
+This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/linuxfabrik/lfops/tree/main/roles/repo_epel) and [linuxfabrik.lfops.repo_baseos](https://github.com/linuxfabrik/lfops/tree/main/roles/repo_baseos) roles.

 If you use the [Fangfrisch Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/fangfrisch.yml), this is automatically done for you.